 In a few instances, we will use marketing firms to help raise awareness of Social Security's online services, and this includes creating a my Social Security account.
 We allow these firms to send E-mails that will take individuals directly to our website.
 Any links that you find within these E-mails should always point to a ".gov" web address.

 If you are not certain that an E-mail you received came from Social Security or one of our marketing partners, DO NOT click the links.
 Instead go directly to the Social Security website, www.socialsecurity.gov, and click on the my Social Security icon.

 How to detect a fraudulent E-mail message:

-In general, you should follow these rules when you are working online:
+In general, you should follow these rules when you are using the Internet:

 - Only go to websites you trust and never click on links that appear suspicious.
 Criminals use phony websites and links to trick you into giving them personal information or downloading viruses or spyware.

 For more information about "phishing," go to OnGuard Online.